taminhtien/taminhtien.github.io/_posts/2015-10-22-ruby-notes.markdown

 - They're immutable, meaning they can't be changed once they're created;
 - Only one copy of any symbol exists at a given time, so they save memory;
 - Symbol-as-keys are faster than strings-as-keys because of the above two reasons.

+# Modules
+---

+## What's a Module?

+You can think of a module as a toolbox that contains a set methods and constants.
+There are lots and lots of Ruby tools you might want to use, but it would clutter the interpreter to keep them around all the time.
+For that reason, we keep a bunch of them in modules and only pull in those module toolboxes when we need the constants and methods inside!

+**You can think of modules as being very much like classes, only modules can't create instances and can't have subclasses.
+They're just used to store things!**

+One of the main purposes of modules is to separate methods and constants into named spaces.
+This is called (conveniently enough) namespacing, and it's how Ruby doesn't confuse Math::PI and Circle::PI.